-Orienteering Tasmania is excited to be part of Sporting Schools.
+Orienteering Tasmania is excited to be part of the Sporting Schools program.

 Orienteering is a challenging outdoor adventure sport which exercises mind and body.
 It appeals to non-sporty children as much as those who are already active.
 Unlike some sports, students won't be left on the bench or waiting to be passed the ball.
 In orienteering, they are the ball!